 Best Practices of the digital marketing Luxury in China

-Internet is part of Chinese’s life.
-Web in China is a tool of entertainment or information, 570 million of Chinese Internet user consume an average of 5 hours per week on the net.
+The Internet is part of Chinese life.
+Web in China is a tool of entertainment or information, 570 million of Chinese Internet users consume an average of 5 hours per week on the net.

 42% of the Chinese population is connected, mainly urban, and with strong earnings.

-Chinese are addicted to the social networks, and spend more than 780 millions hours on Weibo.
-Chinese consumers love to interact online and to participate in many forums.
+Chinese are addicted to social networks and spend more than 780 million hours on Weibo.
+Chinese consumers love to interact online and participate in many forums.

-Digital medias have a very important role because they allow the brand to sensibilize existing and potential customers.
+Digital media have a very important role because they allow the brand to sensibilize existing and potential customers.

-There would be 70% of consumers of luxury that would search on the Internet about brands, at least one time per month.
-We also can find several types of luxury consumers in China
+There would be 70% of consumers of luxury that would search on the Internet for brands, at least one time per month.
+How to connect this Chinese elite society?
+Find out here.

 What are the digital tools that we can find in Luxury in China?